Don’t know how to use a wood chipper safely? Follow these safety tips:

 A shirt that is too big, a scarf, an unbuckled belt, or a long necklace can all get caught by the rotating cutter while you feed the hopper, and the machine can instantly pull you in towards the blades.

-To prevent this from happening, wear these work overalls or basic work pants with a form-fitting T-shirt or long-sleeved shirt.
+To prevent this from happening, wear work overalls or basic work pants with a form-fitting T-shirt or long-sleeved shirt.

 The next best thing you can do is protect yourself with protective gear.
 Here’s what you should do:

 - Put on safety goggles or wear a face shield to protect your eyes and face from flying pieces of wood.